 This week Wild Horse Education (WHE) founder Laura Leigh officially joined the board of the CANA Foundation in an advisory capacity.
 Our supporters can rest assured that Leigh has not relinquished the ongoing work of WHE.
+These are two distinct organizations that are working on certain projects together.

 Our board, and the volunteers of WHE, are confident that the exchange of information, through the addition of Leigh to the board of CANA, will enhance opportunity to obtain the type of change our wild ones desperately need.